• Skip to primary navigation

 *This post contains affiliate links.

-I have long been a lover of French design, ever since admiring the French Provincial furniture pieces in my grandmothers home as little girl.
-I love to add small touches of this charming style into my home when I can.
+I have long been a lover of French design, ever since admiring the beautiful French Provincial style furniture pieces in my grandmother’s home as a little girl.
+I liked envisioning gorgeous French manor homes with dormers, chimneys, flowers and a courtyard.
+Sounds dreamy, right?

 design elements of french style